LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/OptimizingYourContent/evaluating-consumer-queries.md

     <img style="width:600px" src="img/ConvoBuilder/kai_csq5.png" alt="">

-    (In this flow and in others, similar training phrases can be automatically generated.
-This capability uses an Intent Manager feature behind the scenes, and there are some limitations that apply.
-For info on these, see the notes [here](intent-manager-build-intents.html#generate-training-phrases).)
+    (In this flow and in others, [similar training phrases can be automatically generated](intent-manager-build-intents.html#generate-training-phrases).
+This capability uses an Intent Manager feature behind the scenes, and there are some limitations that apply.)

 ### Who is the view for?